unjs/unpdf/README.md

 ### `configureUnPDF`

-Define a custom PDF.js module, like the legacy build.
-Make sure to call this method before using any other methods.
+Allows to define a custom PDF.js build.
+This method should be called before using any other method.
+If no custom build is defined, the serverless build will be used.

+**Type Declaration**

 ```ts
 function configureUnPDF(config: UnPDFConfiguration): Promise<void>